Inverting Non-Injective Functions with Twin Neural Network Regression: Experiments

 \subsection{Experimental Setup}

-All neural networks (traditional regression and TNNR) share the same architecture and training procedure, which is described in \ref{sec:nn_architecture}.
+All neural networks (traditional regression, MDN and TNNR) share the same base architecture and training procedure, which is described in \ref{sec:nn_architecture}.
 The hyperparameters are kept fixed across experiments, with only minor adjustments to accommodate differences in input and output dimensionality.
-During training and inference we limit all algorithms to the 5 nearest neighboring anchors, while the generator training samples data mimicing the distance between the 5 nearest neighbors.
-Each experiment is repeated 5 times with a different random seed to estimate mean and standard deviation of the final RMSE.
+In several experiments MDN was unstable requiring manual hyperparameter optimization.
+During training and inference we limit all algorithms to the 5 nearest neighboring anchors, while the generator samples pairs according to the distance between the 5 nearest neighbors.
+Each experiment is repeated 5 times with a different random seed to estimate the mean and standard deviation of the final RMSE.